ARTS

 Current Exhibits | Experiences | Events

-Artistic Expressions: Art Therapy Class – Hyde Park Campus
+Artistic Expressions: Art Therapy Class – The Portico (Fridays at 12 noon)

 This class is open to adults, and especially catered to the homeless, who are interested in art-making classes.
 Students from the University of Tampa provide guidance and educational tips on creative art making.
 There is no experience required for this class.